 There are plenty of people who will love your socks off when they get to know you and who will want to be around you.
 They just have to find you, and you them, which you will.
 But the most important things is not to stay with people who are mean because you’re scared of being on your own.
 Being on your own can feel lonely, but being around the wrong sort of people feels even lonelier, and completely awful.

 Kids are clever.
 They know what’s going on and they’re intuitive.
 When they say something is off, it usually is.
 Ask them for information.
 Ask them for their opinion.
 Ask them what they think you should do and let them know that you understand.
-Kids just want to be our heroes too.
+Kids just want to be our heroes too, but more importantly, they all have it in them to be their own.